Fixing public datasets — Re-annotating Animals 10

 Then we can create the order:

-is configured to stop if the likelihood that a certain category is correct is above 97%, which is often achieved with 3-4 human labels.
-In case these labels are ambiguous, more lables will be collected, but never more than 20 for a single image.
+parameter.
+In case these labels are ambiguous, more labels will be collected, but never more than 20 for a single image.

 Obtaining the results